Article owned by team: Information Systems and Support

 You can turn a specific file into a tab—as long as you or a teammate have already uploaded or shared the file in a message in the chat or channel where you want to create the tab.

-Select Add a tab Add button and add the app for type of file you want to share. (eg. Word for a Microsoft Word file)
+Select Add a tab and add the app for type of file you want to share (in this case Word).

 You'll be shown all available files of that file type.
 Select the one you want and hit Save.